helmrad/Bayesian-Neural-Network-with-Stochastic-Inputs/README.md

 The weights of the neural network, described by a parameterized multidimensional probability distribution, and the aforementioned stochastic inputs are trained by Bayesian inference.
 In particular, black-box alpha-divergence minimization is used [Hernández-Lobato et al. 2015] to fit the parameters to a dataset.
 The code is tailored to Python 3.6 and requires the library autograd.

-When executed, the code automatically starts to fit a Bayesian neural network to resemble a bimodal sinusoid distribution.
+When executed, the code automatically starts to fit a Bayesian neural network to a bimodal sinusoid distribution.